Youth Center

 The Youth Center is for any students in grades 5-8 living in the Plymouth School District, including students who attend parochial schools.
 Located next to Riverview Middle School, the center is open after school until 5 p.m. with at least one adult present at all times.
 Memberships can be purchased by the month, trimester, or year.

-Food is often provided as part of the programming, and healthy snacks are available for purchase.
+Food often is provided as part of the programming, and healthy snacks are available for purchase.
 We do not sell candy or soda.